josheinhorn/NAXB/README.md

 +	Ignore case setting (for parsing enums)
 +	ICustomBindingResolver (see below)

 The out of the box implementation of this interface is `CustomFormatAttribute`.
-This implementation allows for setting of the IFormatProvider via a Culture Name string and the System.Globalization.CultureInfo class.
+This implementation allows for setting of the `IFormatProvider` via a Culture Name string and the `System.Globalization.CultureInfo` class.
 To set a custom binding resolver, the Type can be specified e.g. `CustomBindingResolverType = typeof(MyResolver)`.
-The Type specified must have a parameterless constructor and must implement ICustomBindingResolver.
+The Type specified must have a parameterless constructor and must implement `ICustomBindingResolver`.

 #### Custom Binding Resolver
-In order to completely override the base functionality for resolving a single property/field, you can provide a custom binding resolver by implementing ICustomBindingResolver.
+In order to completely override the base functionality for resolving a single property/field, you can provide a custom binding resolver by implementing `ICustomBindingResolver`.

 An example for a reason to do this is to read XML "Yes"/"No" values into boolean values since the base implementation uses strict boolean parsing so only "true"/"false" would be converted to `true` and `false` out of the box.